Vamshi399/ERDiagramToTables/Project_part2_assignment6/README.md

 Please follow the standard Java naming conventions listed in the “Basic Naming Conventions Java” document located in “Documents > Course Materials” in blackboard.
 Queries:
-a.
-Get a submitted paper’s details by the author’s Primary Key.
+a) Get a submitted paper’s details by the author’s Primary Key.
 The query should return the following data (columns): Paper.Id, Paper.Title, Paper.Abstract, Author.EmailAddress, Author.FirstName, Author.LastName
 b.
 Get all reviews for a paper by the paper’s Id, where the paper was recommended to be